-5.2.1 It is the role of schools to decide whether an absence is to be authorised.
-Parents and carers must inform school of the reason for any absence by phone call (02476 223542) before 8.30am on the first morning of the absence and each subsequent day of absence.
-School staff will require this to be confirmed in writing when a student returns.
+It is the role of schools to decide whether an absence is to be authorised.
+Parents and carers must 5.2.1 inform school of the reason for any absence by phone call (02476 223542) before 8.30am on the first morning of the absence and each subsequent day of absence.
 Only the school's acceptance of the explanation offered authorises the absence.
 Should any information provided by parents or carers be inaccurate or deliberately false, this will result in an unauthorised absence, which may lead to a penalty notice being served.

-5.2.2 A parent/carer needs to state the child's name, tutor group, reason for absence and expected date of return and contact the School at the start of each subsequent day of illness.
+A parent/carer needs to state the child's name, tutor group, reason for absence and expected 5.2.2 date of return and contact the School at the start of each subsequent day of illness.

-5.2.3 Where parents/carers do not notify the School of the child's absence, the School's safeguarding procedures require us to try and contact parents/carers via text or phone call to ascertain the reason for absence.
+5.2.3 Where parents/carers do not notify the school of the child's absence, the School's safeguarding procedures require the School to try and contact parents/carers via text or phone call to ascertain the reason for absence.
 If contact cannot be made, the School may visit the home address to conduct a safeguarding welfare visit.

-5.2.4 The School will mark absence due to illness as authorised unless the School has a genuine concern about the authenticity of the illness or that the overall absence percentage drops to below 90%.
+5.2.4 The School will mark absence due to illness as authorised unless the school has a genuine concern about the authenticity of the illness.